-In addition to that, it also shows that many people in Japan still keep the stereotype of men do the work and women do the housework.
+In addition to that, it also shows that many people in Japan still keep the stereotype of men doing the work and women do the housework.

-6. Conclusion on Japan and Gender Role for Men and Women
+6. Conclusion on Gender Roles in Japan for Men and Women

 Was it interesting for you to get to know more about the gender roles of men and women in Japan?

-On the contrary, the role of women was housework and childcare because it was difficult to keep working when became pregnant and gave birth.
-Because they stayed home to nurse their babies, they naturally took on the housework and this made a stereotype; the gender role of men is work and the one of women is housework and child raising.
+The role of men was to work outside. the home because they are seen as being better suited for physical labor.
+On the contrary, the role of women was housework and childcare because it was difficult to keep working when having children.
+Because they stayed home to nurse their babies, they naturally took on the housework and this made a stereotype; the gender role of men is work and the one of women is housework and child-raising.

 Therefore, people should change their way of thinking to adjust.

-It is, however, not so easy, and many people in Japan still cannot think out of the box although the situation is changing.
-Are they really aware of it, maybe they don’t have the means to change, or just they don’t want to think about it?
+It is, however, not so easy, and many people in Japan still cannot think out of the box, even if the situation is changing.
+Are they really aware of it, maybe they don’t have the means to change, or they just don’t want to think about it?
 In my personal opinion, the answer is the latter one.
 They do not want to think about it and pretend as if they are not aware because it takes time to change the social systems.

-However, it is shown that they are trying to think differently as the word “Iku-men” is becoming a popular keyword that everyone has their own opinion about.
-To support 69.9％ of women who have a job, more and more “Iku-men” are needed in the recent years.
+However, it is shown that there may be some progress, such as the concept of iku-men is becoming a popular keyword.
+To support 69.9％ of women who have a job, more and more iku-men are needed in recent years.